Max Verstappen vs Lewis Hamilton: One year on, relive Formula 1's most dramatic title decider in Abu Dhabi

 Verstappen was more than a worthy champion in 2021, and his utter dominance this year has only proved just how good he is.
 But one must also feel sorry for Hamilton, who was similarly more than a worthy winner of that title-deciding race.
 Both those statements can be true.

-It was not Verstappen or Hamilton's, but the FIA's, mistakes that led to one of F1's finest seasons ending with the most controversial result.
+It was not Verstappen nor Hamilton's, but the FIA's, mistakes that led to one of F1's finest seasons ending with the most controversial result.

 So a year on, has F1's governing body learnt?